-Title of each class

-Common shares s, no par value NICK NASDAQ Global Select Market Securities registered pursuant to Section 12(g) of the Act: N one Indicate by check mark if the Re gistrant is a well-known seas soned issuer, as defined in Rule 405 of the Securities Act.
-YES □ NO 🗵 Indicate by check mark if the Re gistrant is not required to fil e reports pursuant to Section 13 or 15( d) of the Act.
-YES $\square$ NO $\boxtimes$ , (or for such shorter period t on 13 or 15(d) of the Securities Exchange Act of such reports), and (2) has been subject to such File required to be submitted pursuant to Rule 4 of that the Registrant was required to submit su the definitions of "large acc n-accelerated filer, a smaller reporting company aller reporting company," and "emerging growth Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company × Emerging growth company 3 3 3 1 1 1 , he registrant has elected not to use the Section 13(a) of the Exchange Act. $\Box$ extended transition period for complying with a any new or , 3 nent's assessment of the effectiveness of its inte registered public accounting firm that prepared Indicate by check mark whether YES $\square$ NO $\boxtimes$ the Registrant is a shell con npany (as defined in Rule 12b-2 of the E Exchange Act).
+Title of each class Trading Symbol(s) Name of each exchange on which registered Common shares, no par value NICK NASDAQ Global Select Market

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+YES 🗆 NO

+Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+YES \square NO \boxtimes

+Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES \boxtimes NO \square

+Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
+YES \boxtimes NO \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer \boxtimes Smaller reporting company \times

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the Registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+YES \square NO \boxtimes

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are statements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to 9240.10D-1(b). $\Box$
+Indicate by check mark whether any of those error corrections are statements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).